Cold-Proofing, Naturally

 Respiratory - I often suggest a cool-mist diffuser to be run in your bedroom at night while sleeping.
 Place essential oils into the provided water reservoir in most diffusers.
 My favorites for chest congestion are lavender, pine and eucalyptus.
 Add some oregano or thyme if there’s any sign of possible infection.
 (Note: do not use instead of seeking medical advice!)
 A good mix is 5-10 drops of these oils into the reservoir.
 Most oils can be purchased at any local health food store, or on our website Virtual Pharmacy.
 A great diffuser that I suggest on our website's pharmacy is made by NOW, called the Ultrasonic Real Bamboo Diffuser.

 Gastrointestinal - This is a major immune regulation system in the body.
-Some authorities claim the gut makes up anywhere from 70-80% of our immune system (although our blood and lymphatci organs are critically important too).
+Some authorities claim the gut makes up anywhere from 70-80% of our immune system (although our blood and lymphatic organs are critically important too).
 In fact, our entire gut ecosystem (microbiome) contains many TRILLIONS of bacteria, more than our human cell population!
 One goal is to balancing the beneficial population of friendly bacteria.
 Why?
 Because of the myriad of far-reaching beneficial effects the bacteria do for our immune system (and mention brain).
 A recent article in the June 2012 Scientific American highlighted the importance of our gut ecosystem, and how ignored it is regarding our health.
 How do we do this?
 Probiotic capsules are a start but typically inadequate for immune health.
 What I’m referring to is real, cultured and fermented foods!
 All traditional populations have always consumes a variety of cultured and fermented foods for good health and immunity.
-Foods like kimchee, sauerkraut, miso, dairy-free yogurt, dairy free kefir, and many other fermented vegetables are literally PACKED WITH TRILLIONS of beneficial bacteria in each serving.
+Foods like kimchee, sauerkraut, miso, dairy-free yogurt, dairy free kefir, or other fermented vegetables are literally PACKED WITH TRILLIONS of beneficial bacteria in each serving.
 Compare this to the average ‘high-potency’ probiotic, which may have 30-100 billion per serving.
 You’d literally have to consume an entire bottle of probiotics to equal a single serving (hand-size) of cultured/fermented foods.
 NOTE: THESE MUST ALL BE NON-DAIRY!
 A great resource to find out more on fermented foods is www.culturesforhealth.com.

 Note: some people will need to stay away from dairy sources of fermented foods, as they can be mucus forming.
 The bottom line is eat fermented foods often.
 I have my patients aim for a goal of 2 servings a day of whatever they like or tolerate.
 Ramp up slowly if there’s any gas formation.